Blqtent/jackc/README.md

 Save the text source code in a file named `hello/Main.jack` using your favorite plain text editor.

-Copy the JackOS and the C run-time from the jack compiler source code, using
+Copy the JackOS and the C run-time from the public domain jack compiler source code :
 ```
 cp -r lib/std/ hello/lib/std; cp -r lib/c/ hello/lib/c/
 ```